Monday, April 9, 2018

 I have been told that the main buildings at MIT - dedicated in 1916, designed by William Wells Bosworth - were designed using geometry.
 The drawings of those buildings would be well worth studying.

 Practical Geometry has become an integral part of how I see buildings.
-I was surprised to find that it has become a practical design tool for me as it was for those who used it for construction.
+I was surprised to find that it has become a design tool for me as it was for those who used it for construction.

 Meanwhile, this little bit of geometry was just plain fun.